denten-books/plain-text/5-surface.md

 Magnetic tape changed the commitment between inscription and medium.
 It provided a temporary home, where the word could be altered before being committed to paper.
-A new breed of magnetic storage devices allowed for the manipulation of words in "memory," on a medium that was easily erased and rewritten.
+At the 1967 symposium on electronic composition in printing, Jon Haley, staff director of the Congressional Joint Committee on printing, spoke of "compromises with legibility [which] had been made for the sake of pure speed in composition and dissemination of the end product."[@technology_electronic_1967, 48] A new breed of magnetic storage devices allowed for the manipulation of words in "memory," on a medium that was easily erased and rewritten.
 The magnetic charge adhered lightly to tape surface.
 This "light touch" gave the word its new-found ephemeral quality.
 But it also made inscription illegible.
 In applications like law and banking, where the fidelity between input, storage, and output were crucial, the immediate illegibility of magnetic storage posed a considerable engineering challenge.
 After the advent of teletype, but before the screen, machine-makers employed a variety of techniques to restore a measure of congruence between invisible magnetic inscription and its paper representation.
 What was entered had to be verified against what was stored.

 The principles of magnetic recording were developed by Oberlin Smith (among others), an American engineer who also filed several inventions related to